Complete Guide to Salary Management in Business: 2026 Edition

 The payroll software market is dominated by a few major players (Sage, Cegid, Silae, PayFit, ADP) but also by many specialized solutions.
 Selection criteria in 2026 include:

-- Real-time regulatory compliance (automatic updates of rates and scales);
+- Real-time regulatory compliance (automatic updates of rates and thresholds);

 - Native connection with DSN and supplementary pension funds;